Juanpe/About-SwiftUI/README.md

 * **[nef](https://github.com/bow-swift/nef-plugin)** - This Xcode extension enables you to make a code selection and export it to a snippets. __Available on Mac App Store__.

 #### 📦 Repositories
+* **[Weather App with MVVM and CoreML](https://github.com/necatievrenyasar/SwiftUI-WeatherApp)** 🚀 This demo is very simple project, which designed to understand SwiftUI.
+It includes Main screen, DayList screen and detail screen.
 * **[Currency Converter & Calculator](https://github.com/CurrencyConverterCalculator/iosCCC)** A currency application for most of the currencies in the world.
 You can quickly convert and make mathematical operations between currencies.
 * **[SwiftSunburstDiagram](https://github.com/lludo/SwiftSunburstDiagram)** A library written with SwiftUI to easily render sunburst diagrams given a tree of objects.
 * **[SwiftUI](https://github.com/Jinxiansen/SwiftUI)**. `SwiftUI` Framework Learning and Usage Guide. 🚀